 This recipe can be as simple or as complicated as you want.
 Though this version only uses two ingredients, you can bolster this recipe further by adding pureed fruit or pumpkin or sprinkling in some spirulina for a nutrient boost for senior pets.

 Even your dog’s fall favourites can be incorporated into your frozen dog treat recipes.
 Pumpkin is an excellent digestive aid and dogs love it.
 The fibre in the pumpkin can help regulate the speed of digestion, allowing for better nutrient breakdown and absorption.
 A bone shaped ice cube tray makes these even better!Photo Credit: Kiki Kane @rover.com

 While we all love pumpkin, it's nice to change it up a little sometimes.
-Swap out the pumpkin for some sweet potatoes, or blend up some other dog-safe veggies spruce up this recipe.
+Swap out the pumpkin for some sweet potatoes, or blend up some other dog-safe veggies to spruce up this recipe.

 3. Frozen Banana Bites

 Bananas are loaded with nutrients like potassium, vitamin C, and Vitamin B 6, so why not add them to your dog’s favourite summer snack.
 The yogurt in this easy recipe helps to give these banana treats a nice creamy texture that dogs (and people) love.Photo credit: www.threelittleferns.com

 For dogs with sensitive digestion, try swapping out the yogurt for 3/4 cups of raw goat’s milk, like The Honest Kitchen Goat’s Milk.
 It is loaded with probiotics to improve and support digestion.